QUAKERS

 sides and gilt-stamped spine.
 (26434)

-A Neat Compendium
+Quaker Meditations A Neat Compendium

-Women in the Contents
+Two Women in the Contents Womanly Provenance, Too

 $1100.00

-Law's mystically-inclined meditations sold vigorously in a number of English and American editions; they serve here as the introduction to an interesting selection of Christian inspirational readings from Philadelphia printer Joseph Crukshanksome writers named, and some not.
-The Considerations on Slavery are designated simply as those of a "number of different authors"; the Remarks on . . .
+Considerations on Slavery are designated simply as those of a "number of different authors"; the Remarks on . . .
 Liquors, which aims to promote health and happiness rather than directly religious concerns, is attributed by ESTC to Anthony Benezet, as is the volume's last piece, the title of which is taken from its opening lines.
 Lady Elizabeth Hastings was the original for Aspasia in Steele's "Tatler" and a major donor to Oxford University Queen's College.

 Elizabeth Webb, "an acknowledged minister among the people called Quakers," first encountered Prince George of Denmark's chaplain Boehm while on a visit to Great Britain; the missive with which she opened her subsequent correspondence with him, here, greatly inspired him and a number of his friends.